-- Any final work acceptance inspections of (V)(G) compartments and tanks (e.g., tank closures and compartment turnovers) - Visual inspection of the installed waterproof (I)(G) membrane - Safety inspections prior to entry into tanks, (I)(G) voids, and cofferdams which contain Mogas or other immediately dangerous to life or health (IDLH) atmospheres - (j) Other inspections or tests: - Any inspection/test that is not covered above (V) and reports are not required to be submitted to the Government

-(3) When modifications are written to the original Work Items, (I) and (V) inspections and (G) notifications shall be inserted where required.

-(4) Where additional Government oversight is deemed necessary by the SUPERVISOR to ensure contract compliance in a specific problem area, a (G) may be added to an inspection or test currently not requiring Government notification in the criteria identified above.

-(5) Never use (G) alone; must be preceded by an (I) or (V).

-1. Reports - Written reports are necessary in order to record results of inspections, tests, and work accomplished.
+- (i) Final testing, final alignment, process control, and work acceptance of mechanical, electrical, and structural work not covered above, and major safety related inspections: - Any final test that is used as the verification (V) (G) that all work has been performed satisfactorily (e.g., final hydrostatic tests and final operational test).
+This does not include final assembly or dimensional verifications - All final alignments (I)(G) - Any process requiring a Process Control (V) (G) Procedure (PCP) in accordance with Standard Item 009-09, not covered in paragraph 4.i.(1)(c) above - Any final work acceptance inspections of (V) (G) compartments and tanks (e.g., tank closures and compartment turnovers) - Visual inspection of the installed waterproof (I)(G) membrane - Safety inspections prior to entry into tanks, (I)(G) voids, and cofferdams which contain Motor Gasoline (MOGAS) or other immediately dangerous to life or health (IDLH) atmospheres - (j) Other inspections or tests: - Any inspection/test that is not covered above (V)and reports are not required to be submitted to the Government - (3) When modifications are written to the original Work Items, (I) and (V) inspections and (G) notifications shall be inserted where required. - (4) Where additional Government oversight is deemed necessary by the SUPERVISOR to ensure contract compliance in a specific problem area, a (G) may be added to an inspection or test currently not requiring Government notification in the criteria identified above. - (5) Never use (G) alone; must be preceded by an (I) or (V). - 1.
+Reports Written reports are necessary in order to record results of inspections, tests, and work accomplished.
 The planner should keep in mind that reports are costly to generate and to process.
 Reports should only be required in Work Items when necessary.
-Do's and don'ts for reports are as follows:

-(1) Do require a report for machinery history with condition found readings.
+Do's and don'ts for reports are as follows: - (1) Do require a report for machinery history with condition identified readings.

-(2) Do require a report when a unique piece of equipment has had many problems.

-(3) Do require a report listing unsatisfactory conditions.

-(4) Do require machinery closing reports if not recorded on test memos or data sheets.

-(5) Don't require a report to track contractor progress on a job.

-(6) Don't require a report following a test and/or inspection (except where recorded test data is necessary).

-(7) Don't require a report for each piece of equipment.
+- (2) Do require a report when a unique piece of equipment has had many problems. - (3) Do require a report listing unsatisfactory conditions. - (4) Do require machinery closing reports if not recorded on test memos or data sheets. - (5) Don't require a report to track contractor progress on a job. - (6) Don't require a report following a test and/or inspection (except where recorded test data is necessary). - (7) Don't require a report for each piece of equipment.
 Have the contractor submit a report in matrix format when criteria are the same for each item.
-(Example: Five motors being overhauled in accordance with Standard Item 009-17.)

-(8) Don't require a report just so you will know the item is being worked.
+(Example: Five motors being overhauled in accordance with Standard Item 009-17.) - (8) Don't require a report just so you will know the item is being worked. - m.

-m.
 Process Control Procedure (PCP) requirements not already required by Standard Items shall also appear in the REQUIREMENTS paragraph.
-Invoking the requirement for the contractor to develop Process Control Procedures shall be minimized to the extent practicable.
-The requirement shall be invoked only where contractual compliance of the product cannot be ensured by inspections and tests.
+Invoking the requirement to develop Process Control Procedures shall be invoked only where contractual compliance of the product cannot be ensured by inspections and tests.
 Reference shall be made to applicable standards or specifications that govern the process to be controlled.
-Any requirements that should be addressed by the procedure shall be explicitly identified.
-In addition to these requirements, work on the following non-nuclear surface ship systems shall require a PCP:

-(1) Use of Cofferdams

-(2) All engines associated with electrical power generation (e.g., SSDG, GTG, SSTG) with the exception of opposed piston SSDGs on LSD Class ships n.
-It is assumed that MSR Agreement Contractors responding to a solicitation do have the necessary competence to ensure satisfactory completion of the work requirements of the specification.
-Sole source requirements (technical representatives, vendors, directed subcontractors, etc.) shall not be invoked in any Work Item without sufficient justification to permit a Justification and Approval (J&A).

-- (3) All GTM Lube Oil, GTM Fuel Oil and GTG Fuel Oil Systems - (4) All shafting work with the exception of stern tube seals

-5. Paragraph 4 of the Work Item shall always be NOTES and shall contain information or explanations that do not lend themselves to inclusion in the REQUIREMENTS.
+Any requirements that should be addressed by the procedure shall be explicitly identified in NSI 009-09 requirements.
+The following additional requirement applies for PCPs: - (1) PCPs shall be written for all non-nuclear surface ship systems and equipment listed in the most current version of CNRMC Instruction 4700.5 Series (Guidance and Policy for Surface Ship Critical Systems and other Work Requiring Process Control Procedures). - 5.
+Paragraph 4 of the Work Item shall always be NOTES and shall contain information or explanations that do not lend themselves to inclusion in the REQUIREMENTS.
 These notes shall not place requirements on the contractor.